CityofToronto/bdit_data-sources/volumes/README.md

 -- | -- | -- | -- | -- | -- | --
 Permanent   Counters - Miovision Cameras- | Custom Data Extracts | Miovision cameras are installed at selected locations across the City.
 Camera feeds are converted to turning movement count volumes for many modes (truck, bus, car,   pedestrian, bicycle) | January 2019 to present;   daily updates | Limited permanent   counter locations (60 active locations as of April 24, 2023) | CSV | Please contact   TransportationData@toronto.ca.
 Detailed data is in  Miovision Schema available to internal users

-### Watch Your Speed (WYS)
+### **Watch Your Speed (WYS)**
 - **Description:**  The city has installed [Watch Your Speed Signs](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/safety-initiatives/initiatives/watch-your-speed-program/) that display the speed a vehicle is travelling at and flashes if the vehicle is travelling over the speed limit.
 The signs also collect volume and speed data.
-- Installation of the sign was done as part of 3 programs:
+- Installation of the sign was done as part of 2 programs:
-  - the normal watch your speed sign program,
-  - mobile watch your speed which has signs mounted on trailers that move to a different location every few weeks,
-  - and school watch your speed which has signs installed at high priority schools.
+  - The permanent watch your speed sign program including school watch your speed which has signs installed at high priority schools.
 As part of the [Vision Zero Road Safety Plan](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/), these signs aim to reduce speeding.
+  - Mobile watch your speed which has signs mounted on trailers that move to a different location every few weeks, .
 - **Data collection method:** The City API script can grab data from each watch your speed sign the city has.
 It mainly pulls speed and volume data.
 The API supports more calls including setting/getting the schedule, setting/getting the messages each sign displays and other calls.
 - **Collected data:**
-  - **Bins**: Raw data table is pre-aggregated into roughly 5 minute bin.
+  - **Bins**: Raw data table is pre-aggregated into 5 minute bin.
 D&A processes and aggregates data to 1-hour and 5 km/h bins.

   - **Modes:** Vehicular traffic (e.g. cars, trucks, buses, motorcycles).The signs are generally not designed to detect bicycles or pedestrians but they can be triggered by and detect these passing road users.
 - **Data management and access:**